Recruitment of Academic Staff at Aarhus School of Architecture

 The Assessment Committee is required to perform an academic assessment of all shortlisted applicants.

-The Assessment Committee sends a reasoned, written, non-prioritised assessment of the applicants’ professional qualifications to the Rector.
-The Committee assesses each applicant as either qualified or not qualified.
+The Assessment Committee, or the experts, send a reasoned, written, non-prioritised assessment of the applicants’ professional qualifications to the Rector.
+Each applicant is assessed as either qualified or not qualified.

-Each applicant receives the part of the assessment that concerns them (consultation).
-Consultation responses are processed by the administration and the Committee.
+Each applicant receives the part of the assessment that concerns them personally.
+If an applicant has any remarks about the assessment, the remarks are considered by the administration and possibly by the Assessment Committee or the experts.

-It is not within the remit of the Assessment Committee to advise the Rector on the selection of candidates.
+It is not within the remit of the Assessment Committee or the experts to advise the Rector on the selection of candidates.

 The Hiring Committee